thejqs/plcb/README.md

 So here we are.

-The interfaces the PLCB provides are not helpful for this sort of thing.

-Here's one:

-![alt text][finewine]

-And here's another:

-![alt text][psearch]

-Yeah.

-To go through those interfaces, I'd have to read through roughly 2,500 search pages containing about 60,000 products or comb 680 pages of ugly PDF just to find the 14,000-plus that are sold in retail stores.
+To go through those interfaces -- they [really](https://github.com/thejqs/plcb/blob/master/Screenshot%202016-03-22%2010.46.17.png) are [special](https://github.com/thejqs/plcb/blob/master/interface.png) -- I'd have to read through roughly 2,500 search pages containing about 60,000 products or comb 680 pages of ugly PDF just to find the 14,000-plus that are sold in retail stores.
 Then I'd have to go through each of those 14,000 to find the ~2,000 that are sold only in one store on a given day.

 So somewhere on the order of 14,000 to 17,000 pages to inspect.
 Daily.